IABTechLab/uid2docs/docs/getting-started/gs-credentials.md

 - The values are valid for a specific [environment](gs-environments.md).
 If you're using both the integration and production environments, you'll get a set of credentials for each environment.

+- Subscription ID and public key credentials can be used only to generate client-side tokens.
+If you need any additional roles (see [API Permissions](gs-permissions.md)), request API Key and Client Secret for those roles. <!-- (**GWH_KT added last bullet to this GS article based on work on Publisher Options page.
+Review please.**) -->

 ## Refreshing Credentials

 To request new credentials at any time, ask your UID2 contact.